 a.
 Change the Query drop-down list back to Scan.

 Select the check box next to The Acme Band.
-In the Actions drop-down list, choose Delete.
+In the Actions drop-down list, choose Delete items.
 You will be asked whether to delete the item.
 Choose Delete and your item is deleted.

 Delete a NoSQL Table